Zimbabwe Food Guide

 Nyemba (Cowpeas)

 Protein-rich legumes cooked with onions, tomatoes, and sometimes peanut butter.
-Versatile side dish or main component served with Sadza.
-Nutritious and filling.
+They work as a side or as the main thing on the plate next to Sadza, and they leave you full.

 Mxan'a